nealalan/LAB-AWS_webserver_via_terraform/README.md

   - [VPC CIDR Address](https://github.com/nealalan/EC2_Ubuntu_LEMP/blob/master/README.md#vpc-cidr-address) and [Public Subnet](https://github.com/nealalan/EC2_Ubuntu_LEMP/blob/master/README.md#vpc-public-subnetwork-subnet)
   - You can probably leave the CIDR ranges as listed.
 8. Change variables subnet_1_name and subnet_2_name.
 9. Name your pub_key_name what you want it to be called in the AWS Keys library.
+Likely best to keep it whatever the file of the key is called, without the .pem extension.
 10. The ami variable should be fine unless you want to install a different version of Ubuntu.

 Regarding the rest of the script, as of now, you shouldn't have to edit any of it, at least not for the scope of this lab.